 Between June 9, 1916 and July 17, the San Francisco Chamber of Commerce claimed that 38 "non-union workers" [scabs] were sent to the hospital because of attacks by striking longshoremen.
 Two strikers were dead.
 In this violent atmosphere the Chamber issued its first public endorsement of the open shop on June 22, 1916.
 On July 10, a meeting of over 2,000 merchants packed the floor of the Merchant's Exchange and endorsed the creation of a standing "Law and Order Committee" of the San Francisco Chamber of Commerce to "rid San Francisco of anarchistic elements."
 By year-end the Law and Order Committee had a fund at its disposal of $1 million.

 Behind the scenes was one Martin Swanson, a detective with a long involvement in strikes, and various labor confrontations in San Francisco, mostly working for PG&E, the Pacific Telephone and Telegraph Co. (later PacBell), and other utilities and railroads.
 Swanson had spent a couple of months trying to frame Mooney for a bombing of PG&E power lines just south of San Francisco on San Bruno mountain, offering bribes of $5,000 to several of Mooney's allies.
 He also maintained constant surveillance and harassment of Mooney, Billings, and the anarchists Alexander Berkman and Emma Goldman, who were living at 569 Dolores in the Mission District.

-Both Mooney and Billings had their death sentences commuted to life sentences by California's governor in 1917.
-It took another 22 and a half years before Tom Mooney was granted an unconditional pardon by newly-elected liberal Democratic governor Olson in January, 1939.
+Mooney had his death sentence commuted to life in prison by California's governor under pressure from President Woodrow Wilson in 1917.
+It took another 22 and a half years before Tom Mooney was granted an unconditional pardon by newly-elected liberal Democratic governor Culbert Olson in January, 1939.
 Warren Billings would receive his release from prison in 1942.

 6 Weeks Earlier